-The application side is located immediately to the north of TBP premises.
+The application site is located immediately to the south of TBP premises.
 This includes a small brick store building next to the site, a ticket office building beyond this, and a railway wagon (used as a store) to the side of the ticket office.
 The ticket office has doors on the front, two large widows on its western side and two boarded in openings in its eastern elevation.
 Given the site's orientation, the proposal would result in no overshadowing or loss of light to the windows and doors of the ticket office building.
-The Winter Solstice shadow drawings show that the impact on TBP buildings is unchanged as they are already in shade from the existing site perimeter wall and their own buildings.
-During the summer solstice and equinox periods the TBP buildings fall mostly within their own shade, although the proposal would result in some limited additional shading of their brick store building.
-Therefore, the proposal would not result in overshadowing, or a loss of light to the TBP ticket office building.
-The proposed building is located very close to a TPB brick store building, which they have advised will prevent the maintenance of this building.
+The Winter Solstice shadow drawings show that the impact on TBP buildings.
+During the summer solstice and equinox periods the TBP buildings fall mostly within their own shade, although the proposal would result in overshadowing, or a loss of light to the TBP ticket office building.
+The proposed building is located very close to a TBP brick store building, which they have advised will prevent the maintenance of this building.
 The proximity is acknowledged; however, this is a private maintenance and management issue, rather than a planning issue of relevance to this application.
 Being located to the rear of the TBP premises, the building would have no impact on the company's function or operation, or their customer's use of their facility.